marieval/my-way-to-coding-2022/README.md

 - I added the action after clicking *New Game* button (At first I tried to avoid reload and instead to re-set all the conditions to the initial state, but there was always some issue, so in the end I solved it simply by reloading of the page.)

 I also revised *AJAX and Promises*
+I go through the course [JavaScript: The Advanced Concepts](https://www.udemy.com/course/advanced-javascript-concepts/) to remind myself of the topics:
+- I went throug the chapters about *JS-engine, Call stack, Memory heap*, what means *"single-threaded"*
+- *Hoisting, Lexical environment,...*